 FYI – This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-- Unsweetened Applesauce – adds moisture to the dough and a little sweetness.
+- Plain Greek Yogurt – Adds moisture to the dough and a boost of protein.

 Ingredient Notes and Substitutions

-You can substitute peanut butter with almond butter or SunButter (sunflower seed butter).
-Just make sure it does not contain xylitol.
+- You can substitute peanut butter with almond butter or sunflower seed butter (xylitol-free).

-You can make oat flour by placing uncooked old-fashioned oats in a food processor or blender and blending until it has the consistency of flour.
-One cup of oats yields approximately 3/4 cup of flour.
+- To make oat flour, blend old-fashioned oats in a food processor or blender until fine.
+One cup of oats makes about ¾ cup of oat flour.

 Equipment Needed